 Guidelines for Effective Data Management Plans (ICPSR)

-A set of guidelines, resources and example plan by ICPSR.
+A set of guidelines, resources and sample plan by ICPSR.

 Source: NUS IT